lfeutre/lsci/README.md

 #### Erlang

-We can, of course, do the same thing from Erlang:
+Yes, we can do the same thing from Erlang:

 ```bash
 $ make shell-no-deps